 Your doctor will test you for tuberculosis (TB) infection before and during treatment with this drug.
 If you are diagnosed with TB, your doctor will first prescribe treatment for this to prevent a serious TB infection while using golimumab.

 Though it is very unlikely to happen, there is a risk (especially in children/teens/young adults) of developing cancer (such as lymphoma, skin cancer) due to this medication or due to your medical condition.
 Discuss the risks and benefits of treatment with your doctor.
 Tell your doctor right away if you develop symptoms such as unusual lumps/growths, swollen glands, unexplained weight loss, persistent fever, or night sweats.

-This medication is used in combination with another drug (methotrexate) to treat a certain type of arthritis (rheumatoid arthritis).
+This medication is used to treat certain types of arthritis (such as rheumatoid arthritis, psoriatic arthritis, polyarticular juvenile idiopathic arthritis, ankylosing spondylitis).
 Golimumab belongs to a class of drugs known as TNF blockers.
 It works by blocking a protein (tumor necrosis factor - TNF) in your body's immune system that causes joint swelling and damage.
 Golimumab helps slow joint damage and reduce joint pain/swelling so you can move better.

 You should receive this medication regularly to get the most benefit from it.
 To help you remember, mark your calendar to keep track of when to receive the next dose.